Bladder Cystitis Imaging

 Acute bacterial cystitis

-For patients who have frequent episodes of cystitis or in the presence of antibiotic resistance, the possibility of an underlying abnormality should be considered; in such cases, the entire urinary tract should undergo imaging.
-CT is useful when calculus disease, bladder diverticula, colovesical fistula, or perivesical abscess is under consideration.
+For patients who have frequent episodes of cystitis or are antibiotic resistant, the possibility of an underlying abnormality should be considered; in such cases, the entire urinary tract should undergo imaging.
+CT scanning is useful when calculus disease, bladder diverticula, colovesical fistula, or perivesical abscess is under consideration.

 Eosinophilic cystitis